Easter Opening Hours:

 This took the form of a shed on land in front of the Village Hall and business was soon in full swing.
 In 1930, the Shop Committee felt justified in building a larger store on the site.

-The store is now a general grocers, with green groceries, an off-licence, a sub post office and café.
+The store is now a general grocers, with green groceries, an off-licence, a pop-up post office and café.
 It also serves as a natural meeting place for many of those living around the village, so why not come in and receive a warm welcome from our friendly staff and team of volunteers who help keep the shop up-and-running.